DRMF/mediawiki-extensions-MathMenu/doc/md/build.md

 # Building JOBAD
+**Building is not neccessary for the end user.**

 Although JOBAD is a javascript library, it is possible to build it.
 This concatenates all the required files into one and makes it a lot shorter to include JOBAD into the website.
 A minimized version is also created by running it through the [Google Closure Compiler](https://developers.google.com/closure/compiler/).

 The documentation of JOBAD can also be build.
 It needs to be compiled from markdown files into html files.

+The examples of JOBAD are also auto-generated from templates.

-Both the current release versions and the Documentation are always found in the repository. **Building is not neccessary for the end user. **
+Both the current release versions and the Documentation are always found in the repository.

+Building is currently only supported on linux.

+**Building is not neccessary for the end user.**
 ## Building preparations

 To build JOBAD, you need to have `python` installed.
 To compile the minimized version, an active internet connection is required.